manueltar/nutvar2/README.md

        # Eliminate from the stand alone tool 24_snpEff_parser_def_minus_heather.pl and      24_snpEff_parser_def_minus_heather_2.0.pl   THEY ARE NOT USED
        # echo the running of each script in the pipeline

+       # data/final should have the date of creation of the folder

   ###################################################################################